Jesus Answers Your

 · You have to take

-– “Being known” by others means risk.
+a risk – “Being known” by others means risk.
 Every time you

 reach out to another person in friendship, you risk being rejected or